 You see, I had lots of clutter neatly packed away in beautiful and fancy storage containers, clearly labeled, so I knew precisely what bin held what objects.
 I didn’t understand the truth about clutter.

 Every once in a while I would realize that my clutter needed to be organized through even further.

 This would typically occur before a big yard sale where I would sell my unwanted stuff for pennies on the dollar and then head out and purchase more.

 Usually, whatever I was selling I was still paying for via my massive credit card debt, but I didn’t care.
 I just kept purging, buying and complaining I didn’t have enough storage.
 It never dawned on me to stop buying stuff.

-It was a vicious routine that I would later reflect on in horror and shame.
+It was a vicious routine that I would later reflect on in shame.
 That’s the truth about clutter no one tells you about.

 Many people detest clutter.
 Intuitively we know something about it takes away our energy.

 We’ve all seen the shows Hoarders and Hoarding – Buried Alive.
 These folks take clutter to the extreme.
 We watch in shock at their living conditions, and we shake our heads trying to understand why they live the way they do.
 And although most of us don’t live as if we belong on an episode of Hoarders, most of us have too much stuff crammed into our homes.

 Besides the obvious lack of room, what is the effect of a cluttered home?